jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   [free samples on YouTube](https://www.youtube.com/channel/UC1BRRTxAdlQCy2Tq8YfHX0w)
 * $40/6mo
 * Focused only on bacteria (as of Fall 2014)
-* Compared to Picmonic:
-   * Overall higher quality and better explanations
-   * only bacteria (Picmonic: bacteria + viral + diseases + drugs + pathophys + more)
-   * more intuitive scenes (Picmonic can be ridiculous and make no sense)
-   * for me, watching the scene getting drawn is more captivating (Picmonic: static scene)
-   * cheaper ($7/mo versus $25/mo for Picmonic)
-   * simple but poor navigation vs Picmonic which is overly complicated and buggy in a lot of cases
-   * both lack completeness, but Picmonic seems to have a few more important details ([Lippincott's Microcards][microcards] are more comprehensive)
 * [record the audio][record audio] to listen while you commute, exercise, or do chores